aimux docs

 aimux-sessions.json

-This file stores the session catalog.
+This file stores the workspace catalog.

-Each session record can contain:
+Each workspace record can contain:

 • id